Fun with veth-devices, Linux bridges and VLANs in unnamed Linux network namespaces – VIII

 VLANs are based on VLAN IDs (integer numbers) and a corresponding tagging of Ethernet packets – and on analyzing these tags at certain devices/interfaces or ports.
 In real and virtual Ethernet cards so called sub-interfaces associated with VLAN IDs typically send/receive tagged packets into/from VLANs.
 In (virtual) bridges ports can be associated with VLAN IDs and open only for packets with matching “tags”.
 A VLAN ID assigned to a port is called a “VID“.
 An Ethernet packet normally has one VLAN tag, identifying to which VLAN it belongs to.
 Such a tag can be set, changed or removed in certain VLAN aware devices.

-Broadcast packets (e.g. required for ARP) are not allowed to cross the borders of VLANs.
+Ethernet broadcast packets (e.g. required for ARP) are not allowed to cross the borders of VLANs.
 Thus the overall traffic can be reduced significantly in some network setups.
-VLANs can be set up in virtual networks on virtualization hosts, too; this is of major importance for the hosting of containers.

 Note:

 On a Linux system the kernel module “8021q” must be loaded to work with tagged packets.
-On some Linux distributions you may have to install additional packages to deal with VLANs and 802.1Q tags.
+On some Linux distributions you may have to install additional packages to deal with VLANs and 802.1q tags.

 Veth devices support VLANs